View permissions for yourself or others

 You can view your permissions or those defined for another which have been set in Visual Studio Team Services (VSTS) or Team Foundation Server (TFS).
 That way, if you don't have the permission to access a feature or function, you can request it from the right resource.

-Permissions are set at the collection, team project, and object level as described in About permissions and groups.
+Permissions are set at the collection, project, and object level as described in About permissions and groups.
 So to view the permissions you have, you need to open the permissions at the object, project, or collection level.

 - You must be a member of the Project Valid Users Group or Project Collection Valid Users Group to view permissions.